elj40/C-Tutor/README.md

 Queues, stacks and trees
 1. Explain what each one is visually
 2. Short explanation of Big O
-3. Boring Go Fish example
-    * Stack and queue combined
+3 Linked list, stack and queue showcase
-4. Blackjack homework
 5. Binary tree explanation (pre-, in-, postorder)
 6. Add to binary tree showcase
 7. Print values in tree larger than showcase